Siddharth1605/tech-journals/Elk.md

 And I want to make one correction to my earlier recommendation: for Kubernetes, the clean architecture is Filebeat → Logstash → Elasticsearch → Kibana, not Logstash directly tailing every node's files.
 Elastic's Kubernetes guidance uses Filebeat as a DaemonSet because it runs on each node and reads /var/log/containers; Logstash then receives Beats events on port 5044.

 Your Elasticsearch is already 9.4.3, so we'll keep everything on 9.4.3 rather than mixing versions.
-Elastic publishes both Filebeat and Logstash 9.4.3 images.
+Elastic publishes both Filebeat and Logstash 9.4.3 images

 ---